-Nearly 25,000 email addresses and passwords allegedly from NIH, WHO and Gates Foundation are dumped online
+Nearly 25,000 email addresses and passwords allegedly from NIH, WHO, Gates Foundation and others are dumped online

 Twitter spokeswoman Katie Rosborough said, “We’re aware of this account activity and are taking widespread enforcement action under our rules, specifically our policy on private information.
 We’re also taking bulk removal action on the URL that links to the site in question.”

 Potter, chief executive of Australian company Internet 2.0, said he was able to gain access into the WHO computer systems using email addresses and passwords posted on the Internet.
-The WHO has come under heavy criticism, including from President Trump, who suspended funding to it, for its response to the coronavirus and for allegedly being too deferential to China.
+The WHO has come under heavy criticism, including from President Trump, who suspended funding to it, for its response to the novel coronavirus and has been accused of being too deferential to China.

 “Their password security is appalling,” Potter said of the WHO.
 “Forty-eight people have ‘password’ as their password.”
 Others, he said, had used their own first names or “changeme.”